EXCLUSIVE-U.S. prepares crackdown on Huawei's global chip supply -sources

 A person familiar with the matter said the U.S. government has gone to great lengths to ensure impacts on U.S. industry will be minimal.
 The move could anger Beijing, which has spoken out against a global campaign by the United States to compel allies to exclude Huawei from their 5G networks over spying concerns.
 Huawei has denied the allegations.

-Most chip manufacturers rely on equipment produced by U.S. companies like KLA Corp, Lam Research and Applied Materials, according to a report last year from China's Everbright Securities.
+Most chip manufacturers rely on equipment produced by U.S. companies such as KLA Corp, Lam Research and Applied Materials, according to a report last year from China's Everbright Securities.
 The equipment makers did not immediately respond to requests for comment.

 The decision came when U.S. officials from various agencies met and agreed on Wednesday to alter the Foreign Direct Product Rule, which subjects some foreign-made goods based on U.S. technology or software to U.S. regulations, the sources said.
 Attendees likely included top officials from the National Security Council and the U.S. Departments of State, Defense, Energy and Commerce.
 None of them responded to requests for comment.

-Huawei declined to comment, and TSMC did not immediately respond to a request for comment.
+Huawei declined to comment.
+TSMC said it "is unable to answer hypothetical questions and does not comment on any individual customer."
 One of the sources said the rule-change is aimed at restricting the sale of sophisticated chips to Huawei and not older, more commoditized and widely available semiconductors.

 “It’s impossible to tell the impact until we know the technical thresholds that may apply," said Washington lawyer Kevin Wolf, a former Commerce Department official.
 “Different foundries make different chips at different capabilities so you wouldn’t know which foundries are affected the most until you know the technical thresholds,” he said.